analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 ### AD Brands

 Most of the time you will want to access Brand information in the context of a Client.
-When writing a report that has a the **GEN Clients** mapping in it, you will see that one of the relationships is **AD Brands**.
+When writing a report that has the **GEN Clients** mapping in it, you will see that one of the relationships is **AD Brands**.

 :::info